gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **Tactical Edge Virtual Summit 2020** August 11-14 2020 - The Tactical Edge event covers a multitude of important cybersecurity topics, from the importance of awareness to pryvacy to new technological solutions using Artificial Intelligence and Machine Learning. https://tacticaledge.co/en/

+* **The Diana Initiative Virtual Conference** - Aug 21-22, 2020 - A conference focused on Women, Diversity, and Inclusion in Information Security that embraces all genders, sexualities, and skill levels.
+The Diana Initiative features multiple speaker tracks, fully expanded villages with hands-on workshops, and a women-led Capture the Flag event. https://www.eventbrite.com/e/the-diana-initiative-2020-tickets-112263061840

 * **JUNC 2020** 9/29/2020-10/1/2020 - Not entirely a security conference, but there are sub-sections for securing Apple devices.
 Apple IT administrators from around the world have rallied at the Jamf Nation User Conference (JNUC) for community presentations, deep-dive education sessions and expert product insights.  https://www.jamf.com/events/jamf-nation-user-conference/2020/faq/

 * **DataConnectors** 8/6, 8/19, 9/17, 9/24, 9/30, 10/8, 10/15, 10/22, 10/29, 11/5, 11/11, 11/18, 12/10 - Multiple event Virtual Cybercommunity con.
 Data Connectors has invested in a fully immersive virtual event platform, which provides every facet of our in-person conferences that can be facilitated online: Real-time speaking sessions, live keynotes and presenter Q&A Panel, Moderated CISO Panel, Solutions Showcase with interactive Virtual Exhibit Booths https://www.dataconnectors.com/attend/